(03/23/13) (06/26/13) (06/29/13) (07/06/13) (07/27/13) (09/14/13) (12/24/13) (01/11/14)

 I've often said that the Shake Shack beef blend is the most exotic and luxurious you will ever have in a $5-and-under burger.
 Although the beef at the Chestnut Hill location is purportedly the same Pat LaFrieda blend (chuck, shortrib and brisket, they say) used 200 miles southwest, something's not quite in sync.

 Yes, the well-done exterior is crisp, but noticeably less so than at the older locations (and on my first few visits, missing altogether).
-Yes, there's salt and juiciness and obvious beef flavor superior to all competitors at this price point, but all have been inconsistent early on and still backed off just enough from the original that the burger at the Chestnut Hill doesn't compare.
+Yes, there's salt and juiciness and obvious beef flavor superior to all competitors at this price point, but all have been inconsistent early on and still backed off just enough from the original that the burger at both greater Boston locations doesn't compare.
 It's still good to very good, but short of the greatness I experienced so many times in New York and Connecticut.

 There's always the question of whether to get a ShackBurger or a Double ShackBurger.
 I say there's enough beef in the single already, but the double must be tried (and ideally split and shared) every now and then.
 And the plain hamburger should not be left out; this is a perfect way to focus on that beef blend after the ShackBurger is long gone.